JSegundo/blog/outstatic/content/pages/about.md

 ## Hey, I'm Segundo! 👋

 ⚙️ Front-end developer \
-🇦🇷 From Argentina ️, now based in Barcelona 🇪🇸
+🇦🇷 From Argentina ️, now living in Europe

 Having gained experience from two professional roles as dev, with the last one ending due to the closure of the startup I was working for, I've embraced a learning-focused mindset